-- To proceed from Field 1 to Field 2 the student must pass Field 1. • - To proceed from Field 2 to Field 3 the student must achieve a level of 3 on every criterion. - To proceed from Field 3 to Field 4 the student must pass Field 3. - To graduate from the program, the student must achieve a level of 3 on every criterion in Field 4. - 5 = Mastery [completely independent; Skilled enough to teach others] - 4 = Capable [requires occasional assistance; uses supervision effectively] - 3 = Apprentice [requires frequent assistance or close supervision] - 2 = Needs improvement [rarely demonstrates skill]
+- To proceed from Field 1 to Field 2 the student must pass Field 1. - To proceed from Field 2 to Field 3 the student must achieve a level of 3 on every criterion. - To proceed from Field 3 to Field 4 the student must pass Field 3. - To graduate from the program, the student must achieve a level of 3 on every criterion in Field 4.

+- 4 = Capable [requires occasional assistance; uses supervision effectively] - 3 = Apprentice [requires frequent assistance or close supervision] - 2 = Needs improvement [rarely demonstrates skill]